Shell Tool (run_shell_command

 to interact with the underlying system, run scripts, or perform command-line operations. run_shell_command

 .
-On other platforms, the command will be executed with bash -c
+On other platforms, they are executed with bash -c

 .